arungudelli/angularjswiki/content/angular/how-to-capitalize-first-letter-of-each-word-in-angular/index.md

 Even though if you pass mixed case text to Angular titlecase pipe, It will convert the first letter of each word to uppercase and remaining letters to lowercase.

 And the delimiter should be whitespace only.
 Commas,Pipes,hyphens etc are not considered as delimiters.

+That is why in above example 'angular-titlecase' is displayed as "Angular-titlecase" instead of "Angular-Titlecase"